 - 99454 Supply Device $69

 - 99457 Interactive Communication $54

 99453 Set up $21

 This code is paid once for initially setting up remote monitoring equipment and instructing the patient in its use.

 This code is paid monthly for every month the patient is supplied with remote monitoring equipment.
 The equipment must either make daily recordings or be programmed to transmit alerts based on predetermined values of measured parameters.
 There is very little specific information currently available about the details.
 CMS has listed a few possible measures as examples, but it seems this code is not limited to: blood pressure, weight, pulse ox, and respiratory flow rate.
 This code is billed each 30 days you provide the equipment.
 It seems that FDA approved Bluetooth-enabled blood pressure cuffs, pulse ox, and scales would satisfy this code.

 It would be well worthwhile for primary care practices to purchase Bluetooth-enabled blood pressure cuffs for $100 or less and supply them to patients at this monthly reimbursement.
 We are spending February setting up patients with a blood pressure cuff which communicates via email with blood pressure readings (minimum/maximum/average) over weekly intervals for the previous 8 weeks and also for the last 7, 30, 60, and 90 days.
 The same information for heart rate is also provided.
-By purchasing the units at a bulk discount, the cost of the individual unit is covered with the first month’s “set up’ and ‘device supply” payments.
+By purchasing the units at a bulk discount, the cost of the individual unit is nearly covered with the first month’s “set up’ and ‘device supply” payments.

-“… the cost of the individual unit is covered with the first month’s “set up” and “device supply” payments.”
+“… the cost of the individual unit is nearly covered with the first month’s “set up” and “device supply” payments.”

 99457 Interactive Communication $54 Monthly